jmbertin/FT_Printf/README.md

 # FT_Printf
 FT_Printf is a project undertaken as part of the 42 school curriculum.
-It's an attempt to recreate the infamous printf function found in the C standard library, a function known for its versatility in handling string formatting.
+It's an attempt to recreate the famous printf function found in the C standard library, a function known for its versatility in handling string formatting.
 This version is a simplified take on it, named ft_printf.

 **Limitations**
 Only the mentioned format specifiers are supported.